princenyeche/BOP/README.md

 heroku addons:create heroku-postgresql:hobby-dev
 git push heroku master
 ```
+Your `requirements.txt` file should download all the necessary modules needed by Python framework.
+The Procfile is needed by Heroku to start up the Application, one is already available for this App.
 Don't forget to go to your **Heroku App > Settings > Reveal Configs vars** and set up the environment variables as shown on the table above. your DATABASE_URL should be configured for you from the above command.

 ### Local
 Make sure Python is installed!
 Goto https://www.python.org/downloads/ any version from v3.x will do.
 You will also need to ensure you have PIP on your computer with the download. check by using